Dr. Suresh Kumar lives in India and enjoys writing about medical topics.

 If you know someone who has walking pneumonia and is not on antibiotics for it, you should stay away from them.
-If you have walking pneumonia you should make sure that you are washing your hands with antibacterial soap, especially after blowing your nose or coughing into your hands.
+If you have walking pneumonia, you should ensure that you wash your hands with antibacterial soap, especially after blowing your nose or coughing into your hands.
 Make sure that you cover your nose and mouth when sneezing.
 The virus/bacteria will stay in your body for approximately ten days even if it is not active.

 You should also make sure that you are not drinking or eating after someone who has walking pneumonia, nor should you allow anyone to eat or drink after you if you have it.
 Because you are contagious when you have walking pneumonia, try to avoid being around people who have a compromised immune system.

-The diagnosis will begin with a thorough evaluation of your symptoms along with a physical exam.
-During the exam, the physician will listen to your lungs using a stethoscope.
+The diagnosis will begin with a thorough evaluation of your symptoms, along with a physical exam.
+The physician will listen to your lungs during the exam using a stethoscope.
 They are listening for any sound that is unusual, like a crackling or rumbling sound that is produced when you breathe.

 These sounds are usually considered a sign of walking pneumonia.
 To make an accurate diagnosis, the physician might also do a chest X-ray or possibly a blood test to see if your white blood count is elevated.
 To see what is causing the infection, they may also do a sputum test.

 Walking pneumonia will often go away on its own without treatment.
 Some doctors will choose this route, but if you have a compromised immune system, the physician will likely opt to treat it.
 They may also opt to treat if you have had the symptoms for a considerably long time and they are not getting better, or they are getting worse.